JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 where

 - $2 \pi f(t)$ is the angular frequency in radians per sample,
-- $\phi(t)$ denotes the instantaneous phase, and
+- $\phi(t)$ denotes the instantaneous phase (phase at time instant $t$), and
 - $\frac{d}{dt}$ denotes the derivative of a function over time.

 *Note: if you don’t know what a derivative is, it is a measure of how much a given function changes at every point in time.
 The derivative is also a function.
-If you think about Equation 3, it makes total sense: if the phase is changing rapidly, the derivative is large, and the frequency is high; if the phase changes slowly, the derivative is small, and the frequency is low.*
+If you think about Equation 3, it makes total sense: if the phase changes rapidly, the derivative is large, and the frequency is high; if the phase changes slowly, the derivative is small, and the frequency is low.*

 The argument of a sine is the phase NOT the frequency.
-In order to obtain the phase from the equation for frequency (Equation 3), we must perform the operation that is inverse to derivation: integration.
+In order to obtain the phase from the equation for frequency (Equation 3), we must perform an operation that is inverse to derivation, namely, integration.

 $$
 \begin{equation}
-\phi(t) = \int \limits_0^t 2\pi f(\tau)d\tau = 2 \pi \int \limits_0^t (f_C + A_M \cos(2 \pi f_M \tau))d\tau,
+\phi(t) = \int \limits_0^t 2\pi f(\tau)d\tau = 2 \pi \int \limits_0^t (f_C + A_M \cos(2 \pi f_M \tau))d\tau.
 \end{equation}
 $$